 An important part of the method is “The Seventeen Vedic Principles of Art and Life”.
 Curt Källman learned the names of the Principles in 1974 by the renowned Indian meditation teacher Maharishi Mahesh Yogi (1918-2008).
 Curt Källman developed the content and pedagogic approach of the Vedic Art method during the 1970s-1980s.

 The Vedic Art method was founded in 1988 by Curt Källman in Sweden.
 The word “Vedic” originates from the Indian Sanskrit word “Veda” which means knowledge or wisdom.
-The fundamental view of Vedic Art is that we all have great creative power and knowledge within ourselves from birth.
+We all can express ourselves creatively.
+Awaken your personal development with vedic art, exploring self and your journey by painting.
 Painting is an important tool to unfold these inner resources so that they can be used in a concrete way in life and in arts.
 The only way to access the content of the Vedic Art course and the Seventeen Principles is to attend a Vedic Art course held by a Vedic Art teacher.
 The method requires no prior knowledge.
 Everyone is welcome!

 THE SEVENTEEN PRINCIPLES